helenehanyu/CS6220-HW3/README.md

 ## Analysis of Results

-The model-based approach is very efficient for large dataset.
+The model-based approach is very efficient for large datasets.
 For this dataset with 1M entries.
-After training the SVD based model, the only important information are stored in the first few principal components (In my case, first 5-10 principal components), this sufficiently reduces the dimentionality of the problem, wheras the memory-based approach does not scale well as the data gets large.
+After training the SVD based model, the only important information is stored in the first few principal components (In my case, the first 5-10 principal components), this sufficiently reduces the dimensionality of the problem, whereas the memory-based approach does not scale well as the data gets large.